 1 Introduction

 This Report considers some directional antennas used for radar and aeronautical mobile systems except cosecant-squared elevation patterns.
 Two types of such antennas are analysed: antennas with circular apertures (Section 2) and antennas such as reflector antennas with non-symmetrical beam (narrow beam in one plane and wide beam in the perpendicular plane) and antenna arrays with suppressed sidelobes (Section 3).
+The Taylor one parameter antenna pattern is added to ensure that sidelobes adjacent to the peak sidelobe are monotonically decreasing.
 The question of average peak radiation patterns is considered also (Section 4).

 2 Circular aperture antennas